hedge0/VwapProject/README.md

 ## Overview

-The VWAP Trading Bot is a Python-based solution designed to streamline your trading strategy by automating trades in index futures.
-This bot interacts with TradingView and the Tastytrade API, allowing for seamless execution of trades based on your TradingView alerts.
+The VWAP Trading Bot is a Python-based solution designed to streamline my trading strategy by automating trades in ES / NQ index futures.
+This bot interacts with TradingView and the Tastytrade API, allowing for seamless execution of trades based on my custom TradingView alerts.

 ## Key Features